lnkhamalah/medical-transportation-system-design/04-information-architecture/user-flows.md

 **Purpose:** Request transportation for a patient

 Steps:
-1. Facility staff completes the top portion of the form:
+1. Requester selects requester type:
+   - Healthcare Facility
+   - Individual / Private Pay
+2. Requester completes intake:
-   - Facility name
+   - Facility name (if applicable)
    - Contact name
    - Phone, extension (if applicable), fax
-2. Trip information is provided:
+3. Trip information is provided:
    - Order date
    - Service date
    - Pickup time, appointment time
    - One-way or round-trip selection
    - Wheelchair and mobility needs
-3. Pickup and drop-off addresses are recorded.
+4. Pickup and drop-off addresses are recorded.
-4. Attendant or escort information is included if applicable.
+5. Attendant or escort information is included if applicable.
-5. Patient information is entered:
+6. Patient information is entered:
    - Name
    - Gender
    - Payment method
-6. Authorization signature is provided when required.
+7. Authorization signature is provided when required.

 Output:
-- A new trip request exists in the system.
+- A new **TripRequest** is created.
-- The request is pending scheduling and assignment.
+- TripRequest is assigned to a **tenant** (facility or individual).
+- Initial status: **Scheduled (unassigned)**.

 ---